demizer/doc-templates/devdoc.rst

 section is my opinion on why a section exists without integrating that discussion into the section and making it more difficult to parse out.

-The authors of the doc-templates project humbly request that the following section be included with your documentation to encourage contributions to the upstream documentation framework.
+The contributors of the doc-templates project humbly request that the following section be included with your documentation to encourage contributions to the upstream documentation framework.